rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 **Stakeholder analysis** asks who is affected by this decision and what are their interests.

-**Principle application** identifies what ethical principles are relevant—fairness, privacy, autonomy, beneficence, honesty.
+**Principle application** identifies what ethical principles are relevant-fairness, privacy, autonomy, beneficence, honesty.

 **Consequence consideration** evaluates potential outcomes.
 What are the best-case and worst-case scenarios?